 One side note to the history of English Shepherd registrations is the issue of how dogs are named.
 Combing through English Shepherd pedigrees can be an exercise in confusion because it quickly becomes apparent that names are changeable things... turns out, it was the policy at IESR to register a dog using the convention of "owner's name" + "dog's call name" -- so, Joe Smith's dog Rover would be registered as "Smith's Rover".
 Since a great many English Shepherds carried the names "Duke" and "Shep", the potential for redundancy in registered names is obvious.
 Complicating things even more is the fact that registered names CHANGED if the dog changed owners.
 This means that when Joe Smith's Rover is sold to John Martin, Rover's registered name became "Martin's Rover".
 When scanning English Shepherd pedigrees, you will have the interesting experience of finding the same dog listed under different names -- for instance, in my own dog's pedigree, "Snyder's Carolina Jazz" and "Karr's Carolina Jazz" are both present (same dog) -- AND you may find the same name used for different dogs (there is an ongoing controversy over whether this accounts for the different pedigrees available for "Mann's Texas Ranger").
 All in all, it makes pedigree research a little trip down the rabbit hole!

 The most recently launched registry, the English Shepherd Club Registry, was founded in part to address a weakness in the operation of the other English Shepherd registries -- specifically, the lack of a publicly available studbook.
 The fragmentation of breed records -- divided among the three older registries -- and the lack of a published studbook created a situation in which it was impossible for breeders to identify potential breeding stock or research trends in the breed.
 Simple questions, like how many litters are being registered, or how many stud dogs are available, could not be answered.
 (Not to mention more complicated questions like, how many Mann's Texas Rangers are there?!).
 The English Shepherd Club database and registry was launched in 2004.
 (Note: the lovely sable dog pictured to the right is Brink's Molly Jo, the first dog registered by ESCR).
-There continues to be a problem with research and reporting on the breed population, unfortunately, so more work remains to be done!
+There continues to be a problem with research and reporting on the breed population, unfortunately -- perhaps not surprisingly, the involvement of a breed club in registration did not do away with breed politics! -- so work remains to be done.

-One final note: registration is sometimes viewed as a ticket to events (your dog may have to be registered to participate in shows or trials), or as a stamp of quality ("purebred, pedigreed" stock).
+One final note: registration is sometimes viewed as a ticket to events or services (your dog may have to be registered to participate in shows or trials), or as a stamp of quality ("purebred, pedigreed" stock).
 In truth, those are not the PRIMARY value of registration.
 Registration provides a way for breeders with a common goal -- breeding dogs of a particular type and character -- to work together.
 Sharing information on pedigrees and heritable traits (like health, temperament, working style) allows breeders to act as stewards of the "genepool" we inherited from previous generations of breeders.
-PLEASE register your dog!!
+PLEASE register your dog somewhere and share information on your dogs with others!!
 By doing so, you help fill in the picture of what is going on in the breed, today.
 And, you will help ensure that your dog's lineage does not get lost over time.
 Registration is NOT just for dogs that will be bred, or shown; it is for ALL members of the breed!